 Nicola Dell is an Assistant Professor at the Jacobs Technion-Cornell Institute at Cornell Tech and in the Information Science Department at Cornell University.
 Her research interests are in information and communication technologies for development (ICTD), human-computer interaction (HCI) and mobile computing.
 Nicki’s main focus is on designing, building and evaluating systems that improve the lives of under-served populations in low income regions.
 To do this, she partners with NGOs and government ministries to create and deploy systems that have a positive impact in the world.
 Nicki completed her PhD in Computer Science and Engineering at the University of Washington.

 Associate Dean and Robert V. Tishman ’37 Professor

-Deborah Estrin is Associate Dean and Professor of Computer Science at Cornell Tech in New York City and a Professor of Public Health at Weill Cornell Medical College.
+Deborah Estrin is the Robert V. Tishman ’37 Professor at Cornell Tech and in the Computer Science Department at Cornell University, and currently serves as an Associate Dean at Cornell Tech.
 Professor Estrin’s Small Data Lab focuses on mobile health and small data systems, leveraging the pervasiveness of mobile devices, Internet of Things, and digital interactions for health and life management.
 The lab develops digital biomarkers to manage chronic diseases, behavioral biomarkers for use in behavior change applications, and immersive recommendation techniques to create a more user-centric form of personalization.
 A significant focus is on approaches that support varied and dynamic preferences for data sharing.
 The lab contributes to open source projects including Open mHealth, ResearchKit™ and ResearchStack.

 C. Richard Johnson